fortunejs/fortune/doc/GETTING_STARTED.md

 # Getting Started

-Fortune provides generic features (mostly [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and [serialization](https://en.wikipedia.org/wiki/Serialization)) intended to be used in web applications, or [*skins around databases*](https://www.reddit.com/r/programming/comments/1a2mf7/programming_is_terriblelessons_learned_from_a/c8tjzl5) for the haters.
-The purpose is to provide data persistence and manipulation given a set of record types that conform to [some limitations](http://fortunejs.com/api/#fortune-definetype).

 The first thing you'll have to do is install [Node.js](https://nodejs.org/) (if you're on Linux, install `nodejs` from your package manager).
-Optionally, you will need [Babel](http://babeljs.io) to run ES6 code:
+Optionally, you will need an ES6 transpiler such as [Babel](http://babeljs.io) to run ES6 code:

 ```sh
 $ npm install -g babel